 Welcome to my Homepage!
 I am a graduate (2016) of the doctoral program in Economics at The Pennsylvania State University.
-My primary research interest is in theoretical microeconomics (models of asymmetric information), and I also do some empirical work (networks and development economics).
-Currently, I am a post doctoral research fellow at the African Institute of Financial Markets and Risk Management, University of Cape Town, South Africa.
+My primary research interest is in theoretical microeconomics - models of asymmetric information, Spinoffs, and the impact of regulatory changes on welfare.
+I also do empirical work relating to social networks and issues in development economics.
+Currently, I am a post doctoral research fellow at the African Institute of Financial Markets and Risk Management (AIFMRM), University of Cape Town.

-I will be on the job market in 2018-2019, and will be available for interviews at the ASSA meeting in Atlanta, USA in January 2019, and at the EEA meeting in Naples, Italy in December 2018.
+I will be on the job market in 2018-2019, and will be available for interviews at the European job market in Naples, Italy in December 2018, and at the ASSA meetings in Atlanta, USA in January 2019.

 Signalling, Reputation and Spinoffs (Journal of Economic Behavior and Organization, May 2018, Volume 149, 88-105) PDF Internet Appendix

 I propose a new channel of spinoff (firm formed when an employee leaves to set up his own firm) formation in which the returns from spinning off are determined endogenously.
 If high ability workers are scarce, then despite the principal's ability to offer contracts (endogenous cost of signalling), there exists a separating equilibrium where the high type worker signals his ability by forming a spinoff.
 This result provides theoretical support to the empirical findings of Skogstrom (2012).
 When moral hazard is introduced in the baseline model of adverse selection, I show that the spinoff equilibrium can generate the strongest incentives to work.
 This has policy implications for non-compete clauses.

 The Impact of a Spinoff on the Parent Firm: A Model of Double Adverse Selection with Correlated Types (Job Market Paper) PDF